ExeWatch

 "We need to know what happens offline"

-Your desktop app works offline, but you need visibility when connectivity is restored.
+Your app works offline or has intermittent connectivity, but you need visibility when connection is restored.

 With ExeWatch: Logs are persisted locally and automatically sent when connection is available.
 Nothing is lost.
 You see complete activity even from offline sessions.